yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters-topology.md

 - Write latency can be high (depends on the distance//network packet transfer times
 - Follower reads trade off consistency for latency

-To deploy a multi-region synchronous cluster, refer to [Replicate across regions](../create-clusters-multisync/).
+To deploy a multi-region replicated cluster, refer to [Replicate across regions](../create-clusters/create-clusters-multisync/).

 ## Partition by region